dgapitts/pg-ora-demo-scripts/README.md

 * Issues with postgres blocking and waiting scripts i.e. https://wiki.postgresql.org/wiki/Lock_Monitoring (latest version of this pages is looking good)
 * pgsql functions STABLE or VOLATILE (default) ?

+# Going deeper into the Postgres optimizer

+Reading Postgres Execution plans isn't too tricky, I've written some simple scripts and made some notes to demo this:

+* [Demo-01 of the three key execution plan join operations Nested Loop, [Sort] Merge Join and Hash Join Operations](docs/Demo1_NestedLoop_MergeJoin_HashJoin.md)
+* to be continued ...

 ## Quick setup notes for Mac